 - The surgeon then prepares the PRP for injection.
 As with other procedures involving the injection of PRP, this is accomplished by isolating growth factors from the patient’s blood.

 The experts we spoke with overwhelming panned the Vampire Breast Lift, although some noted that it might be slightly effective for certain objectives — nearly all with caveats.

-“I think it is inappropriate and unfair to the consumer to use the term ‘lift’ in the name of this procedure at all,” says Trott.
+“I think it is inappropriate, and unfair to the consumer, to use the term ‘lift’ in the name of this procedure at all,” says Trott.
 “It is serious false advertising.
 The term ‘rejuvenation’ should be used instead of ‘lift’ because it sounds like this procedure can help the appearance of the crepey skin of the medial breasts and decollete.
 It will not lift up saggy breasts.”

-Moreover, both Buford and Trott express concern that initial “results,” which can be viewed online in Vampire Breast Lift before and afters photos that often accompany Vampire Breast Lift reviews are misleading, because the slight increase in size is simply temporary postoperative swelling.
+Moreover, both Buford and Trott express concern that initial “results,” which can be viewed online in Vampire Breast Lift before and afters photos that often accompany Vampire Breast Lift reviews are misleading, as the slight increase in size is simply temporary postoperative swelling.